anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 - **representation**: embeddings are not contextual.
 - **architecture**: extracting signal from encoded inputs is limited by filter widths.

-!!! note
-    Since we're dealing with simple architectures and fast training times, it's a good opportunity to explore tuning and experiment with k-fold cross validation to properly reach any conclusions about performance.
+> Since we're dealing with simple architectures and fast training times, it's a good opportunity to explore tuning and experiment with k-fold cross validation to properly reach any conclusions about performance.

 <hr>